towalink/doc/content/quickstart.rst

 The Towalink Controller is the central place of configuration for your Towalink installation.
 It is also the central place to collect status information and monitoring information from the individual Nodes.

 Apart from that, the Controller is not required in operating your Towalink installation.
-The connectity solution itself works fully decentrally so that you don't lose connectivity in case the Controller is not available or cannot be reached for whatever reasons.
+The connectivity solution itself works fully decentrally so that you don't lose connectivity in case the Controller is not available or cannot be reached for whatever reasons.
 This eases operation considerably compared to other solutions since the Controller does not need to be highly available.
 Reliability with simplicity is the mantra here.

 The Controller software can either be run on-premises or in the public cloud.
 It is developed on Debian Linux so that Debian is the preferred distribution to use for the Controller.

 The Controller keeps a hierarchical configuration: global-level, Site-level, Node-level.
 The configuration on each level consists of attribute-value pairs (attribute name and attribute value).
-There's sensible defaults for almost all values so that you can start right away if desired.
+There are sensible defaults for almost all values so that you can start right away if desired.
 Configuration from higher levels is inherited towards lower levels unless explicitly overwritten on lower levels.

 * global configuration: configuration data that is used for all Sites and Nodes unless explicitly overwritten at a lower level (i.e. Site level or Node level).